Capsule Making Definitions

-- Manual (Hand held) Capsule Filling Machine
+- Manual (Hand held) Capsule Filler

 - Semi Automatic Capsule Filling Machine

-- Automatic Capsule Filling Machine
+- Fully Automatic Capsule Filling Machine

 In each case, the powder or formulation that contains active ingredients combined with excipients are loaded into the powder hopper of the filling machine.
 Capsules are filled by admitting powder from the hopper into the body of the capsule, with the aid of filling rings.